Crêpe: Similar dishes in other cuisines

 In Southern India, a similar dish made of fermented rice batter is called a dosa, which often has savoury fillings.
 In Western India, a dish made of gram flour is called "Pudlaa" or "Poodla," with the batter consisting of vegetables and spices.
 Another variety is called "patibola" and is sweet in taste due to milk, jaggery, or sugar.
 The injera of Ethiopian/Eritrean/Somali/Yemeni cuisine is often described as a thick crêpe.
 In Somalia, malawah is very similar to a crêpe.
 It is mostly eaten at breakfast.

 In China, Jianbing is a traditional Chinese street food similar to crêpes.
 It is generally eaten for breakfast and hailed as "one of China's most popular street breakfasts."
-It consists of wheat and grain-based crepe, an egg, deep-fried crackers (known as Bao Cui/薄脆 in Chinese), chopped scallions, coriander, and typically a mixture of chilli and soybean paste.
+It consists of a wheat and grain-based crepe, an egg, deep-fried crackers (known as Bao Cui/薄脆 in Chinese), chopped scallions, coriander, and typically a mixture of chilli and soybean paste.

 In Indonesia, Kue leker is a type of Indonesian crêpe.
 Also, ledre, a rolled banana crêpe from Bojonegoro.

 In the Philippines, a native crêpe recipe is the daral which is made from ground glutinous rice and coconut milk batter (galapong).
 It is rolled into a cylinder and filled with sweetened coconut meat strips (hinti).

 In Taiwan, Danbing is a traditional Taiwanese breakfast similar to crêpes.
 The dough is made by kneading cornstarch and sweet potato flour with water into a thin dough, and an omelet is baked on top of the dough.
 In Taiwan, dan bing is mainly sold at breakfast shops, restaurants as well as night market food stalls.
 They are also sold commercially in supermarkets, where the dough is frozen in plastic packaging, and egg is added as the dough is heated.